communicaretools/interview2016/README.md

 ]
 ```

 Unit tests are provided in jasmine, as that is the default for ionic apps (the client).
-All files named `*.tests.js` are expected to contain tests.
+All files named `*.tests.js` are expected to contain tests, and for better discoverability, test files are located next to the units they test.
 To run the tests:
 ```
 $ dc exec api gulp test
 ```